fyellin/PuzzleSolver/README.md

 * `length`: the number of squares of this clue
 * `expression`: for `EquationSolver` puzzles, the expression giving the value of this clue.
 It may have one or more equal signs in it.
-This field can be used by `ConstraintSolver` puzzles, too, but its use in then up to the user.
+This field can be used by `ConstraintSolver` puzzles, too, but its use in then up to you.
 * `generator`: for `ConstraintSolver` puzzles, a generator that defines the initial set of legal values for this clue.
-* `context`: The user can use this to store additional information.
+* `context`: you can use this to store additional information.

 #### The Expression, Evaluators
 The expression is a string representing an equation with variables, where the variables are upper- and lower-case letters.
 This is converted into a Python expression and compiled.
 The converter understands implied multiplication i.e. `2ab(c+d)` means `2*a*b*(c+d)`;
 it also understands the subtraction symbols used by the typesetters of Listener and Magpie.

 Each expression is turned into on or more `Evaluator`s.
 Multiple evaluators are created when the passed in equation contains an equals sign.